 TRIUM Global EMBA Alumni Profiles: A truly global cohort

-TRIUM Global Executive MBA students are among the most qualified and insightful in the international business world today.
+TRIUM Global Executive MBA alumni are among the most qualified and insightful in the international business world today.
 They are experienced executives and successful entrepreneurs who have excelled in their careers but thirst for more.

-Students come from all corners of the globe and every type of business endeavor.
+Alumni come from all corners of the globe and every type of business endeavor.
 Their varied backgrounds, perspectives and areas of expertise make the TRIUM educational experience-both in and out of class-one of the richest and most rewarding of any executive MBA program.

 Given the diversity of the class, the people I was meeting were unbelievable - PhDs, other CEOs and CFOs - all of whom provided unique perspectives through which to see the world.

 The founder of Module 7 on the strengths of belonging to the alumni communityFounding Partner at Gávea North

 The concept of a “Module 7” is probably in the head of almost every student….
 They don’t want the programme to end, Class of 2011 alumni Miguel de Almeida says of his original motivations for launching the module designed to give TRIUM alumni the opportunity to continue their experience beyond graduation.
 Launched in 2012, Module 7 remains a key part of the alumni calendar, offering the opportunity to re-connect and attend an additional module in a different global location each year.